Esri/arcgis-maps-sdk-java-samples/scene/create-terrain-surface-from-local-tile-package/README.md

 Set the terrain surface with elevation described by a local tile package.

 The terrain surface is what the basemap, operational layers, and graphics are draped on.
 The tile package must be a LERC (limited error raster compression) encoded TPK.
-Details on creating these are in the <a href="https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm">ArcGIS Pro documentation</a>.
+Details on creating these are in the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm).

 ![](CreateTerrainSurfaceFromLocalTilePackage.png)